 Denver's TOD Fund is considered a model.
-In 2010, Enterprise and Denver-area partners launched a first-of-itskind fund to create and preserve affordable housing along current and future transit corridors in the City of Denver.
+In 2010, Enterprise and Denver-area partners launched a first-of-its-kind fund to create and preserve affordable housing along current and future transit corridors in the City of Denver.
 As the region's transit system extended beyond the City, the fund expanded to meet new demand.
 Today, the \$24 million Denver Regional Transit-Oriented Development Fund is available to gualified borrowers in seven Metro Denver counties to acquire property for affordable housing and supportive commercial space.
-As of May 2016, the Fund had provided nearly \$20 million for the creation or preservation of more than 1,100 affordable homes and 100,000 square feet of community space at 13 transit-accessible properties across the region.
+As of May 2016, the Fund the creation or preservation of community space at 13 transitaccessible properties across the and 100,000 square feet of region.